 New students Katie Adams (sculpture), Jude Anogwih (painting), Juan Lopez-Bautista (painting) and returning students Francesca Baldarelli (printmaking), Patrick Hoban (ceramics), John Klosterman (printmaking), Tobias Layman (sculpture) and Amy Smoot (ceramics) will all have art works on display.

-Seven of the exhibitors presented five-minute talks about their work in the show and their practice on Tuesday, October 3, at 11 am.
+Several of the exhibitors presented five-minute talks about their work in the show and their practice on Tuesday, October 3.

 These studio artists exemplify the discipline and determination needed to maintain a studio practice year-round, an integral part of the powerful resolve necessary to compete at a national and international level in art.